idefix-code/idefix-days/tutorials/viz/README.md

-# Data vizualisation with Python (yt and nonos): pre-requisites
+# Data visualization with Python (yt and nonos): pre-requisites

 These tutorials require Python 3.8 or newer.